Using Jupyter Notebooks in DSS¶

 Pre-defined Notebook Templates¶

-Create one by entering the Lab and choosing a pre-defined option instead of a new one.
+Create one by entering the Lab and choosing a Pre-defined template instead of a new one.

 You can also create your own notebook templates through the plugin system.

-For more information about pre-defined notebooks, please see the reference documentation.
+For more information about pre-defined notebooks, please see the product documentation.

 Generating a Notebook from a Model¶